kamranahmedse/developer-roadmap/roadmaps/nodejs/content/exitting--exit-codes@XteNExIZN3_g95_dPCopY.md

-# Exitting / Exit Codes
+# Exiting / Exit Codes

 When a Node.js process finishes, it exits with a numeric exit code that signals whether it succeeded or failed.
 An exit code of `0` means success; any non-zero code indicates an error.
 You can set the exit code explicitly using `process.exit(code)` or by setting `process.exitCode`.